 Avoid processed carbohydrates (sugar and starchy foods).
 Red meat consumption should be low.
 Avoid acidic foods such as citrus and tomatoes.
 Spicy foods such as hot peppers can irritate an established problem, but are not causative.

 As for beverages, coffee is a gastric irritant, and alcohol consumption can aggravate the disease process.
 Soft drinks are acidic and should be avoided.
 Even tea is a gastric irritant.
 Plain water is your best beverage option until healing is complete.

 - Vegetables like squash, spinach, green beans, asparagus, carrots, celery, sweet peas, and mushrooms are helpful for restoring the gut.

-- Cabbage is generally well tolerated, but other cruciferous vegetables (broccoli, cauliflower, brussel sprouts) are more difficult to digest and cause gas in many individuals; therefore avoided until digestive function is in better shape.
+- Cabbage is generally well tolerated, but other cruciferous vegetables (broccoli, cauliflower, Brussels sprouts) are more difficult to digest and cause gas in many individuals; therefore, they’re best avoided until digestive function is in better shape.

 - Vegetables from the onion and garlic family promote growth of favorable bacteria in the intestines.

 - Sweet potatoes are generally well tolerated, but regular potatoes should be minimized or avoided until normal function returns.